rat-v/rat-v/README.md

 ## Introduction
-#### This portfolio is dedicated to the documentation of technical projects and notes I take.
+#### This portfolio is dedicated to the documentation my technical projects and notes.

 #### I am a recent graduate of Pharmaceutical Sciences looking for a career change to pursue what I am truly passionate about: technology and problem solving.